 High on the list is spinach.
 Adding a good handful of fresh spinach 5 minutes before the end of cooking will allow the spinach to wilt but not overcook it.
 Stir through before garnishing with the cilantro-coriander.

-Chunks of peeled Sweet Potato added whilst cooking the curry add much needed bulk and texture.
+Chunks of peeled Sweet Potato added while cooking the curry add much-needed bulk and texture.

 Based on a recipe from the Vegetarian Society